Pontiac Star Chief: Second generation (1955-1957)

-When the storyline of I Love Lucy pointed towards a Hollywood setting in the 1954-1955 season, the characters drove (in episode 110, "California Here We Come") to the West Coast in a red on white 1955 Star Chief convertible, that in the previous episode "Lucy Learns to Drive" was "bumped together" with a 1922 Cadillac Type V-63.
+When the storyline of I Love Lucy pointed towards a Hollywood setting in the 1954–1955 season, the characters drove (in episode 110, "California Here We Come") to the West Coast in a red on white 1955 Star Chief convertible, that in the previous episode "Lucy Learns to Drive" was "bumped together" with a 1922 Cadillac Type V-63.
+Several subsequent episodes in the "Hollywood" arc also showed the vehicle.
 General Motors was a sponsor of the show and the Pontiac was used several times for product placement.

 The Safari was not quite part of the Star Chief line, as it sat on the shorter Chieftain 122 in wheelbase.
 It was officially part of the "27 series", whereas the longer Star Chief received the "28 series" designation.
 In January 1957, some time after the rest of the new models, the four-door "Custom Safari Transcontinental" station wagon was introduced.

 For 1956 the design was lightly revised, with heavier looking bumpers and a vertical slash on the front door above the swage line.
 In 1957, the high performance Star Chief Custom Bonneville was introduced as part of its divisional head's push to raise the marque out of the doldrums.
 The silver streaks running down the hood were dropped for the new "Star Flight" design.
 All gauges were placed in an oval on the dash and the side trim had a missile-shaped spear behind the front door.
+Three chrome star markings were featured on the front doors to front fenders in 1955.
+Three chrome star markings were featured on the trunk lid including continental kit if fitted, for 1956.
+Four chrome star markings were featured on the rear fender. in 1957.